800,000+ customers

 Take out vintage car insurance?
 Calculate your premium!

-What is the transitional arrangement?
+What does the transitional arrangement entail?

 Take out vintage car insurance?
 Calculate your premium!

-Compare premiums for oldtimer insurance
+Compare premium for vintage car insurance

-• To calculate premiums, we need the zip code of the primary driver.
+To calculate premiums, we need the zip code of the primary driver.
 For private use, the youngest driver must reside at the same address as the applicant.
-In case of business use, you can enter the postal code of the company here.
+For business use, you can enter the company's zip code here.

-Making use of the transitional arrangement
+Using the transitional arrangement

 If you want to make use of the transitional arrangement, you have to apply for this yourself at the tax office.
 Once the application has been approved, you will receive a payment slip at home.
 It is not possible to pay the road tax via direct debit.
-In 2028, the transitional regulation will expire.
+In 2028, the transitional arrangement will expire.
 All old-timers that did not receive an exemption in 2014 will then have passed the age of 40.

-Lower rate from 1 January
+Lower rate as of Jan.
+1

 If you are currently paying the regular road tax rate for your vintage car, you will not be able to take advantage of the transitional arrangement until January 1.
 Before then, you must make the request and payment.
 For vintage cars that are 40 years or older and not used for business, owners do not have to pay road tax.
 When you take advantage of the transitional arrangement, you pay only a quarter of the road tax for the oldtimer, with a maximum of €123 on an annual basis.
 If you have registered yourself for the transitional regime, you do not have to register again for the following year.
 You will automatically receive a bill in November for the upcoming year.